milosmns/java-tests/README.md

 Description
 -----------

-A simple repository with source code for my Java and JVM tests
+A simple repository with source code for my Java and JVM tests.
+Most of the tests are covered with explanations [on my blog](http://angrybyte.me/ "Angry Byte").

 Importing
 ---------